Ballerina-By-Examples/markdown-converter/examples/rabbitmq-transaction-producer/rabbitmq_transaction_producer.md

 # Transactional producer

-In this example, a message is sent to an existing queue using the Ballerina RabbitMQ channel and Ballerina transactions.
+A message is sent to an existing queue using the Ballerina RabbitMQ channel and Ballerina transactions.
 Upon successful execution of the transaction block, the channel will commit and rollback in the case of any error.
 For more information on the underlying module, see the [RabbitMQ module](https://docs.central.ballerina.io/ballerinax/rabbitmq/latest).

 ::: code ./examples/rabbitmq-transaction-producer/rabbitmq_transaction_producer.bal :::